Windsor Castle Tickets

 Sign up for our newsletter

-Windsor Castle is the oldest and largest occupied castle in the world, and Queen Elizabeth II loves to spend her weekends in this stunning fortress.
-Built in the 11th century by William the Conqueror, the castle is still a favorite residence of the royal family.
+Windsor Castle is the oldest and largest occupied castle in the world, and the late Queen Elizabeth II loved to spend her weekends in this stunning fortress.
+Built in the 11th century by William the Conqueror, the castle is still a favourite residence of the royal family.

 Our guide to Windsor Castle Tickets